 - Shirtless Scene

 - Stalker with a Crush: David went a little overboard in regards to Amy.

 - Straight Man: The title character: much of the film's humor stems from Andy's deadpan reactions to his friends' whacky attempts to get him laid.

 - Sudden Musical Ending

-- That's Gotta Hurt: During the chase scene, Steve Carrell ends up going through two billboards at the same time.
+- That's Gotta Hurt: During the chase scene, Steve Carrell ends up going through a billboard car.

 Trish: Oh my god!
 Andy!
 Are you okay?!

 Andy: There were two sides to that billboard, and they both hurt equally!